Home for Global Students

 6.Dalworthington Gardens

 Dalworthington Gardens is a small but charming neighborhood in Arlington, Texas.
-It has about 2,500 people living there.
-Even though it’s small, it’s easy to get around from here.
-People can easily reach big highways like Texas State Highway 303 to go other places in Arlington or beyond.
-They can also drive to Downtown Dallas using Interstate 30 East, though it might take longer during busy times.
+You can easily reach big highways like Texas State Highway 303 to explore other places in Arlington or beyond.
 The neighborhood is close to transportation centers, making it easy to get to important places and services.
-Neighbors living there would be glad to support each other and feel a sense of belonging.
-It’s a mix of city convenience and country calm.
-You can do outdoor activities like hiking, biking, and horse riding at nearby parks and lakes.
+Neighbors living there would be glad to support each other, so you can easily feel a sense of belonging.
+In addition, you can do outdoor activities like hiking, biking, and horse riding at nearby parks and lakes.

 Places to visit